Allergies - Frequently Asked Questions

 Can children get allergy tested and take allergy drops?

 Yes!
-We test and treat children ages two and up.
+We test and treat children ages 4 months and up.

 What are the benefits of taking allergy drops?